 West Flowing Peninsular Rivers

-Narmada and Tapi are the important west-flowing rivers.
+Narmada and Tapi are important west-flowing rivers.
 These rivers flow into rift valleys which are linear, deep, narrow, and steep (which is why their course is almost like a straight line).
 Rift valleys are formed due to the Down faulting of rocks (Endogenetic Forces).
 This is why their flow is opposite to the slope of the Peninsula [the slope of the Indian is south-east ward].
 Narmada is the longest west flowing river.

 Inland Drainage System

 If the ultimate flow of water is not to the sea, it is called an Inland Drainage System.
 Luni forms an inland drainage system.
 Its flow is into the Rann Of Kutch in Gujarat.
-The Rann of Kutch is saline and marshy area.
+The Rann of Kutch is a saline and marshy area.